-- That husbands should not lend a helping hand to their wives in the house chores.
+- That husband should not lend a helping hand to their wives in the house chores.

-- That husbands can fool around unmolested and with impunity thus bringing STIs and HIV to their wives at the latter’s perils.
+- That husband can fool around unmolested and with impunity thus bringing STIs and HIV to their wives at the latter’s perils.

 - That a woman cannot ascend the stool of her ancestors (for example, as an Oba) even if she is the only one left in the family.

 - That a widow has no access to her husband’s property if she has no son in that family.